 Cirencester Furniture Bank is committed to furniture recycling, with our ultimate goal being to help the public recycle 100% of their unwanted furniture.
 We want to make re-using and recycling your unwanted furniture easy and simple.

-We will collect from a variety of locations in the Cirencester area including, but not exclusively, Cirencester, Tetbury, Ampney Crucis, Sapperton, South Cerney, and Kemble.
+We will collect from a variety of locations in the Cirencester and Swindon area including, but not exclusively, Cirencester, Tetbury, Ampney Crucis, Sapperton, South Cerney, Kemble, Malmesbury, Swindon and the surrounding areas.
 Book a collection here.

 2. Furniture re-use – not just furniture recycling…